skeeto/skeeto.github.com/_posts/2017-01-08-C-Closures-as-a-Library.markdown

 `r9`.
 The third argument is passed through `rdx`, so the user pointer is loaded into this register.
 Then it jumps to the callback address with the original arguments still in place, plus the new argument.
-The `user` and `func` values are loaded relative (`rel`) to the address of the code.
+The `user` and `func` values are loaded *RIP-relative* (`rel`) to the address of the code.
 The thunk is using the callback address (its own address) to determine the context.

-The machine code for the thunk is just 13 bytes:
+The assembled machine code for the thunk is just 13 bytes:

 ~~~c
 unsigned char thunk2[16] = {